Staining treated wood

 Wet treated wood: The most common kind is still wet when you buy it.
 It’ll be noticeably heavier than kiln-dried lumber.
 It may even “spit” at you when you nail it down.
 Let this lumber dry out (from a few weeks to six months, depending on the weather and the condition of the lumber) before applying any stain.

 Treated wood containing water repellent: Manufacturers sometimes add a water repellent to their lumber.
 Look for a tag that says Thompsonized or ask the dealer if your lumber is this type.
 If you buy this type, make sure you use an oil-based exterior stain.
-A water-based stain won’t adhere well, because of the repellent.
+Painting pressure treated wood with a water-based stain won’t adhere well, because of the repellent.

 Kiln-dried after treatment: Dry treated wood is ideal because you can confidently stain it right away with either oil- or water-based exterior stains.
 To recognize it, look for a tag or stamp that says KDAT (kiln-dried after treatment) or ADAT (air-dried after treatment).